Hruodland/sap_ase16_systemd/README.md

 ## Purpose:
-Few scripts for a systemd service type unit for  SAS (Sybase) ASE 16.
+Few scripts for a systemd service type unit for  SAS (Sybase) ASE 16 database server and replication server on a single linux instance.

-Use it as a template to clone/fork/copy modify your own.
+Use it as a template to clone/fork/copy/split/modify your own.

+###License
+MIT

 ### Files